 Frequently Asked Questions by Adoptive Families

 Below are answers to the most frequently asked adoption questions by adoptive families.
-We encourage you to reach out to A New Beginning with any additional questions or consider attending an Adopting Information Seminar.
-Adoption professionals are available during business hours and through outchat option on this webpage.
+We encourage you to reach out to A New Beginning with any additional questions or consider attending an Adoption Information Seminar.

 Am I eligible to adopt?

 Each adoption program has a specific set of general eligibility requirements.
 A New Beginning offers an Infant Adoption Program, Foster-Adopt Program and provides necessary services for International Adoptions.
-Between the three programs, we are searching for
+Between the three programs, the basic requirements are:

 - Marital Status: married couples, singles and same-sex partnership families.